reimagined/resolve/docs/advanced-techniques.md

 Note that reSolve does not force you to use adapters.
 For example, you may need to implement a Read Model on top of some arbitrary system, such as a full-text-search engine, OLAP or a particular SQL database.
 In such case, you can just work with that system in the code of the projection function and query resolver, without writing a new Read Model adapter.

 To learn more about a particular adapter type, refer to the documentation for the reSolve **[adapters](https://github.com/reimagined/resolve/tree/master/packages/adapters)** package.

+# Modules

+In reSolve, a module encapsulates a piece of functionality that can be included by an application.
+A module can encapsulate any structural parts of a reSolve application in any combination.
+A module can contain client code, read-side and write-side code, sagas and HTTP queries.

+The module code is treated the same as the application's code.
+The resulting bundles include the module code and configurations as if they were always a part of the application.

+For an example on using modules, see the Hacker News sample application.
+This application makes use of the authentication-module as well as the comments-module provided with reSolve.